junjiechoo24/reports/README.md

-This is the repository for my personal projects.
+This is the repository for the data analysis reports I have done.

 Report 1: Titansoft Technical Interview Questions and Answers